huggingface/blog/hf-hub-glam-guide.md

 A similar approach can also be used to find relevant models and datasets on the Hugging Face Hub.

-## Walkthrough: Adding a GLAM dataset to the Hub?
+## Walkthrough: how can you add a GLAM dataset to the Hub?

 We can make datasets available via the Hugging Face hub in various ways.
 I'll walk through an example of adding a CSV dataset to the Hugging Face hub.